vmware/terraform-provider-avi/website/docs/d/avi_botconfigconsolidator.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `description` - Human-readable description of this consolidator.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `name` - The name of this consolidator.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `script` - Script that consolidates results from all bot decision components.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - The unique identifier of the tenant to which this consolidator belongs.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `uuid` - A unique identifier for this consolidator.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.